mryzhov/openvino/samples/cpp/speech_sample/README.md

                             If you use the cw_r or cw_l flag, then batch size and nthreads arguments are ignored.
     -oname "<string>"       Optional.
 Layer names for output blobs.
 The names are separated with "," Example: Output1:port,Output2:port
     -iname "<string>"       Optional.
 Layer names for input blobs.
-The names are separated with "," Example: Input1,Input2 -pwl_me "<double>"      Optional.
-The maximum percent of error for PWL function.The value must be in <0, 100> range.
-The default value is 1.0.
+The names are separated with "," Example: Input1,Input2

 Available target devices: <devices>